eth-cscs/abcpy/doc/source/implementations.rst

     [(prob_model_1, 0), (prob_model_1, 1), (prob_model_2, 2), (hyperparameter, 0)]

+Within the constructor of :py:class:`abcpy.probablisticmodels.ProbabilisticModel`, the following method is called:

+.. automethod:: abcpy.probabilisticmodels.ProbabilisticModel._check_parameters_at_initialization
+    :noindex:

-Now, we need to check whether the parameters that were given to our new probabilistic model are valid parameters:
+This method checks whether the parameters given at initialization are valid.

 .. literalinclude:: ../../examples/extensions/models/gaussian_python/normal_extended_model.py
     :language: python
     :lines: 11-16
+    :dedent: 4

 This ensures that we give exactly two values to a the model and that the variance will not be smaller than 0.